-Your EZ-Start controller plugs into a 4-prong receptacle mounted on the rear shock tower of your Nitro Slash.
+Your EZ-Start controller plugs into a 4-prong receptacle in the center of the model.
 When the red button on the controller is pressed, the EZ-Start motor begins to spin the engine and power from the control unit heats the glow plug.
 Assuming all settings and preparations are correct, the engine should start almost immediately.